MCPCapital/HarmonizeProject/README.md

 * fileinput
 * numpy
 * cv2 (Also known as OpenCV.
 You may have to compile from source depending on your setup.
 Guides are a Google search away.
-* mbedtls (python-mbedtls, may also have to be compiled from source.)
+* mbedtls (python-mbedtls, may also have to be compiled from source.
+Use [this](https://github.com/ARMmbed/mbedtls) for Raspberry Pi or other ARM computers)

 # Installation